 To coordinate and finance this colossal task, the allies wish to establish a central reconstruction agency and at the same time they are pushing for the breakup of the major German banks and the establishment of a decentralised banking system with several regional central banks.

-KfW Group from the fifties up till now
+KfW from the1950s up till now

-The 1960s - Entering the World Stage
+The 1960s - Entering the world stage

 The sixties are a time of new beginnings – for Germany and for KfW.
 Though still young, the Federal Republic of Germany is beginning to flex its economic muscles.
 The international community therefore expects it to assume increasing responsibility for development aid.
 In 1961 KfW is legally mandated to perform development cooperation and commercial project financing.

 Two oil crises and a sustained period of high interest rates are causing considerable economic upheaval.
 The readjustments needed to maintain Germany's international competitiveness demand fresh approaches, including for promotional policy.
 Energy-saving and innovation are the order of the day.
 People are clamouring for KfW and its loan programmes.

 The 1980s - Developing our key national and international priority areas

 The global debt crisis is a heavy blow to development policy.
 The understanding of development problems is changing, as are the approaches selected to address them.
 Capital assistance has become Financial Cooperation.
 Refinancing of KfW also receives a makeover.
 The growing internationalisation of the capital markets opens up whole new refinancing possibilities for KfW.

 Aufbau Ost (reconstruction of the East) – the name says it all.
 The largest promotional programme in Germany's history is a joint effort involving both KfW and Deutsche Ausgleichsbank (DtA), initially as separate institutions.
 By the mid-90s, year by year some seventy percent of domestic economic support is being channelled into the new federal states.